 At the beginning of the session, a set of instructions was displayed on the screen, directing the subject to read the target sentences aloud at a normal speaking rate and with stress on the target words.
 After reading the instructions, the subject went through a series of practice trials to become familiar with the target words before the real trials.
 In each trial, an experimental sentence in Chinese characters appeared on the screen, and the subject read aloud the sentence as instructed.
-The subject had control of two buttons on the screen: 'Next' and 'Again'.
+The subject had control of two buttons on the screen: "Next" and "Again".
 Thus, she could choose either to continue with the next sentence when she had successfully finished the current one, or to repeat the current sentence if she had made a mistake.

 Each experimental sentence was presented to the subject five times and the order of the repetitions was randomized.
-There were a total of 1110 sentences (111 target words \times 2 carrier sentences \times 5 repetitions).
+There were a total of 1110 sentences (111 target words x 2 carrier sentences x 5 repetitions).
 Each session lasted for about one hour.
 The subject's speech was digitized by SoundEdit (Macromedia Inc.), with 22 kHz sampling rate and 16-bit accuracy.

-2.4 Data extraction and measurement
+2.4.
+Data Extraction and Measurement

-F_0 curves of target syllables were extracted using a method that combined automatic vocal cycle detection and manual rectification (Xu 1997).
+$F_0$ curves of target syllables were extracted using a method that combined automatic vocal cycle detection and manual rectification (Xu 1997).
 Using the ESPS signal processing software package (Entropic Inc.), every vocal cycle in the target words was marked by the program EPOCHS.
 The marks were manually checked and corrected.
 The first period of each target syllable was thrown out if it was apparently not a full cycle.
 At the same time, the onset and offset of each segment of the target syllables were manually labeled using the program XLABEL in XWAVES.

-The markings of vocal pulses between the segment labels were processed to extract the F_0 value of each vocal cycle.
-The F_0 trajectories were smoothed individually by applying a three-point median filter.
+The markings of vocal pulses between the segment labels were processed to extract the $F_0$ value of each vocal cycle.
+The $F_0$ trajectories were smoothed individually by applying a three-point median filter.
 Finally, the five repetitions of each syllable by each subject were averaged to remove random variations.

-3 Analyses and results
+3. Analyses and Results

 Since there are five factors (consonant, lexical tone, syllable position, tonal context and carrier sentence) involved in the experiment, we performed five-way ANOVA tests in SPSS for statistical analyses.
-The outcomes for the seven subjects show the same pattern of F_0 variations.
+The outcomes for the seven subjects show the same pattern of $F_0$ variations.
 For the sake of data presentation, we report results only of pooled analyses, which use means across the five repetitions of all subjects as the dependant variables.

-Table 1 lists the most relevant results of an ANOVA test on the onset F_0 values (i.e. the F_0 values of the first valid vocal cycles) of target syllables.
-The main effect of consonant aspiration and lexical tone, as well as their interaction, are all significant.
-A post hoc LSD test of tone reveals that each of the four tones is significantly different from the others.
+Table 1 lists the most relevant results of an ANOVA test on the onset $F_0$ values (i.e. the $F_0$ values of the first valid vocal cycles) of target syllables.
+The main effect of consonant aspiration and lexical tone, as well as their interactions are all significant.
+Post hoc LSD test of tone reveals that each of the four tones is significantly different from one another.
 The significant interaction between syllable position and tonal context reflects the different nature of carryover and anticipatory effects.
 The three-way interaction of consonant aspiration, syllable position and tonal context indicates that either carryover or anticipatory effect interact with the consonant aspiration effect, as will be further explained and illustrated in the following sections.
 The effect of the carrier sentence is also significant.
-It is a carryover effect within a word.
+It is a carryover effect across the word boundary, which is less significant but fairly similar to the carryover effect within a word.
 As a result, the effect of the carrier sentence is neither listed in the table nor discussed in more detail in the following.
 Rather, it should be considered as included when we refer to carryover effect.